Asandax6/p5.dart/README.md

 # p5.dart

+## Incomplete and Lacks a lot of p5 functions

 A Dart implementation of the [Processing API](https://processing.org/reference/) for [Flutter](https://flutter.io/).
 Processing is a software sketchbook and a language for learning how to code within the context of the visual arts.

 **Note:** this is an experimental library that only implements a few functions from the Processing API.
 Class names and structure will likely change in the future.
 And feel free to fork and play around with the code :-)